alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 https://github.com/p-e-w/ternimal

-It's your mascot on the terminal.
+It’s your mascot on the terminal.
+I’m sure this will improve your productivity x10.

 ![ternimal](ternimal.gif)